dhruvgoyal9999/OnlinePaymentFraudDetection/README.md

 Detecting these scams is difficult, as different approaches have variable degrees of accuracy and their own set of limitations.
 Monitoring transaction behaviour for any deviations is necessary for predicting and resolving fraud.
-Given the large quantity of data involved, the suggested solution addresses the credit/debit card fraud detection issue.
+Given the large quantity of data involved, the suggested solution addresses the credit/debit card fraud detection issue
 Classification methods such as Decision Trees, Random Forest, SVM, Extra Tree Classifier, and XGBoost Classifier are used in our strategy.
 We intend to determine the most successful model through rigorous training and testing.
 Once the best model has been found, it will be stored in pkl format.